OathPros/COMP3/source/containers/model-based.rst

 Grid Views
 ----------

-A model-based grid view can follow the same guidance as :doc:`flow boxes <flow-boxes>`.
-The main difference is that it can be combined with a :ref:`model-based list view <list-views>`, for providing a different view of the same content collection.
+Model-based grid views should follow the same guidance as :doc:`flow boxes <flow-boxes>`.
 A grid view example can be found under *Lists → Colors*, in the GTK 4 demo application.

 API Reference
 -------------